Painful digestive tract pouches

 Most people who have diverticulitis are unaware that they have the condition because it usually does not cause symptoms.
 It is possible that some people with the disease experience bloating, abdominal pain or constipation due to difficulty in stool passage through the affected region of the colon.

 Once diverticula form, they do not disappear by themselves.
 Fortunately, most patients with diverticulitis do not have symptoms and, therefore, do not need treatment.
-When diverticulitis is accompanied by abdominal pain, bloating, or constipation, Dr. Singh, Dr. Rashbaum, Dr. Nitin Parikh, Dr. Sumana Moole, Dr. Long B. Nguyen, Tammi D’Elena, PA-C; and Vanessa T. Dang, MSN, APRN; may recommend a high-fiber diet to help make stools softer and easier to pass.
+When diverticulitis is accompanied by abdominal pain, bloating, or constipation, Dr. Ranvir Singh, Dr. Stephen Rashbaum, Dr. Nitin Parikh, Dr. Long B. Nguyen, Tammi D’Elena, PA-C, and Vanessa T. Dang, MSN, APRN, may recommend a high-fiber diet to help make stools softer and easier to pass.
 Supplemental fiber products can help to bulk up and soften the stool, which makes bowel movements easier to pass.
 Depending on the severity of a patient’s diverticulitis they may also prescribe medications to help relax spasms in the colon that cause abdominal cramping or discomfort.